 Despite the manufacturing hurdles, microLED technology is still worth pursuing because it offers up a number of improvements over OLED.
 The first is an improved brightness to power (lux/W) efficiency, meaning that the same panel brightness can be achieved for lower power.
 For comparison, power consumption can be 90 percent lower than LCD and up to 50 percent lower than OLED.
 This is potentially a major boon for portable technologies like smartphones, as it means much longer screen-on time.
 Alternatively, manufacturers can increase panel brightness without consuming additional power compared to current OLED and LCD, for better daylight viewing.

 MicroLED displays will also offer a longer lifespan than current OLED panels.
-OLED burn-in is still an issue, due to the limited lifespan of the organic materials used to make the blue OLED.
+OLED burn-in is still a limited but real issue, due to the limited lifespan of the organic materials used to make the blue OLED.
 Micro-LEDs don’t exhibit the same problems and could even last longer than LCD displays before color shifting begins to occur.

 MicroLED offers all of these benefits, while still retaining the high contrast ratio, wide color gamut, and potential use in flexible displays that we’ve come to associate with OLED.
 Unfortunately, these next-generation panels are also expected to be considerably more expensive, possibly three to four times higher than current LCD and OLED panels.
 This will undoubtedly fall in time, but it’s likely to discourage some immediate investments, especially as many panel manufacturers are still ramping up meaningful OLED production.

 MicroLED technology certainly looks promising, and there are plenty of upsides that are particularly well suited to mobile products.
-Although many manufacturers are only just tuning into the benefits of OLED, high-end OEMs are almost certainly eyeing up microLED as their next-generation display technology.
+As OLED technology become increasingly common across more smartphone price points, high-end OEMs are almost certainly eyeing up microLED as their next-generation display technology.

 However, there are also heavy investments being made into refining flexible OLED and bezel-less displays that might not make microLED the highest priority for every manufacturer.
 Even so, it seems likely that this technology will be the one the industry will eventually adopt in the longer term.